Up to 60% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Tape the footprint, then confirm seat depth and back support with a real sit test
+• Tape the footprint, then test seat depth and back support before deciding.

 Rustic sectional vs. rustic sofa